duytq94/cross-platform-how-it-works/README.md

 ## Which platform we should use?
 Comparing performance between platforms to make decision on which platform to choose is not a good way, and also temporary because technology change quickly, instead, we should clear:
-- Pros & cons of each platform
+- Pros & cons of each platform.
-- Business requirements of the project
+- Business requirements of the project.
-- Developer's level, the human resource of the team From there, we can make decisions that are "appropriate" to the situation and achieve optimal results
+- Developer's level, the human resource of the team.

+From there, we can make decisions that are "appropriate" to the situation and achieve optimal results.

 _Willing if you have any contribution or discussion._